 by Guest on Sep 17, 2014

 A lot of people who have been renting for a long time think that they have all the maintenance basics down pat.
-On the other hand, a lot of first time renters know that they have lots of things to learn when it comes to maintaining their rented homes.
-Regardless if this is just your first time to rent or this is already your tenth time, having the tools and knowledge you need to make the necessary repairs can help you save an enormous amount of time and money.
+On the other hand, a lot of first-time renters know that they have lots of things to learn when it comes to maintaining their rented homes.
+Regardless if this is just your first time renting or this is already your tenth time, having the tools and knowledge you need to make the necessary repairs can help you save an enormous amount of time and money.
 In addition to that, knowing simple repair tips can help you avoid the headache and stress that come with scheduling a maintenance visit.

 Stock on tools.